PokerTracker

-PokerTracker Software, LLC is the name of a poker tool software company that produces the PokerTracker line of poker tracking and analysis software.
+PokerTracker Software, LLC is a poker tool software company that produces the PokerTracker line of poker tracking and analysis software.
 PokerTracker's software imports and parses the hand histories that poker sites create during online play and stores the resulting statistics/information about historical play into a local database library for self-analysis, and for in-game opponent analysis using a real-time Head-up display.

 The software allows the user to monitor each poker session's profit or loss, hands played, time played, and table style.
 It calculates and graphs statistics such as hands per hour, winnings per hand, winnings per hour, cumulative profit and loss, and individual game profit and loss across multiple currencies.

 Products

 PokerTracker Software, LLC produces poker analysis software.
 Examples include PokerTracker Holdem v2, PokerTracker Omaha v2, PokerTracker 3 Hold'em (PT3) for Texas Hold 'em, PokerTracker 3 Omaha (PTO) for Omaha Hold 'em, PokerTracker Stud for Stud poker, and TableTracker.
 The company previously developed the PokerAce Head-Up Display, also known as PokerAce HUD or simply PAHUD, which provides real-time information for live online poker play; the functionality from this formerly separate application was eventually incorporated within PokerTracker 3.
 Collectively, the company's software has been described as "among the most comprehensive software programs in the online poker industry" by PokerSoftware.com.
 The company subsequently developed PokerTracker 4 in 2012 and 2013, which is its most recent software development.